Nuitka/Nuitka/README.txt

 ** Requirements

+   C++ Compiler: You need a compiler with support for C++0x

-   You need to use the GNU g++ compiler of at least version 4.5 available or else the compilation will fail.
-This is due to uses of C++0x and at least 4.5 because of the use of so called "raw string" literals in Nuitka, which are new in that version of g++.
+   Currently this means, you need to use the GNU g++ compiler of at least version 4.5 or else the compilation will fail.
+This is due to uses of C++0x "raw string" literals only supported from that version on.

+   On Windows the MinGW g++ compiler of at least version 4.5, the VC++ compiler is not currently supported.

+   Scons: You need to install scons, because it is used to build the C++ sources to binaries.

+   Python: You need at least CPython 2.6 to execute Nuitka, and because the created executables will link against the CPython shared library at run time.

 ** Environment